pilona/SimpleVoIP/README.md

 Because this is for fun, is intended to solve a specific use case, and isn't mean to replace SIP (like it was intended to be used, not like the PSTN), Hangouts, or your favourite VoIP protocol or service.

+## Why isn't it in PyPi yet?

+Because I haven't found a good unused package name.